usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Notice that the sample mean was much closer to the distribution mean when the sample size was larger.

 .. note::
-   This experiment illustrates the **Law of Large Numbers**: as the sample size increases, the sample mean tends to get closer to the population mean.
+   This experiment is a simple illustration of the **Law of Large Numbers**: as the sample size increases, the sample mean tends to get closer to the population mean.

 Conclusion
 ----------

 You now know how to:

-- Define custom types
+- Define custom :ref:`Types <explanation-plugin-parameter-types>`
-- Register Plugin Tasks with inputs and outputs
+- Register :ref:`Plugin Tasks <explanation-plugins>` with inputs and outputs
-- Run Entrypoints and Jobs with parameters
+- Run :ref:`Entrypoints <explanation-entrypoints>` and :ref:`Jobs <explanation-experiments-and-jobs>` with parameters

 Next, :ref:`you'll chain multiple tasks together <tutorial-building-a-multi-step-workflow>` into a single workflow.